 The ESTP doesn't believe that they have all the answers.
 They believe that many things in life have no obvious answer.
 They tend to be very down to earth individuals who do not believe that they're better than others, or that they have some great voice of authority within them.
 Therefore, they're likely to be their children's friend and companion more than a disciplinary guide.
-However, the ESTP will not have a problem with issuing punishment and discipline when necessary.
-But, the ESTP has such easy-going ways that they're not likely to see the need for discipline as frequently as some other types do.
-This may be a point of contention between the ESTP and their mate.
+However, the ESTP will not have a problem with using discipline when necessary.
+But, the ESTP has such easy-going ways that they're not likely to see the need for discipline as frequently as some other types.
+This may be a point of contention between an ESTP and their parenting partner.

 Highly practical and quick-acting, the ESTP is excellent to have around in an emergency.
 They're tuned in to everyday needs, and are likely to be good providers of practical care.
 They will not be overly expressive of their feelings for their children, and may be gruff and unnatural when expressing love.

 In general, ESTPs are enthusiastic parents who usually form strong bonds of friendship with their offspring.

 ESTPs are very good with people.
 They have excellent skills of observation, and know how to act appropriately with all types of people.
 Consequently, the ESTP can get along with just about any personality type.